 At Fine Dental Care, we want to offer our patients cutting-edge technologies with your comfort in mind.
 For years, patients who have a history of grinding and TMJ symptoms were forced to wear a full-coverage bite guard which can be uncomfortable, cause gagging and can on occasion cause more jaw discomfort.

 The NTI-tss plus is an FDA approved dental appliance developed to prevent migraine pain by reducing the intensity of jaw clenching and grinding (Bruxism) nearly 70% while you sleep.
-Bruxism is a major cause of migraines, jaw pain, earaches, damage to the teeth, and TMJ disorders.
+Bruxism is one of the main causes of migraines, jaw pain, earaches, damage to the teeth, and TMJ disorders.
 The NTI-tss Plus is designed to reduce bruxism and its symptoms.

 The NTI-tss Plus is small, comfortable, and doesn’t produce a gag reflex, which means patients are more likely to wear it.
 The appliance is easy to fit and requires very little time in the dentist’s chair.